Your fridge just texted: Japan electronics firms pin hopes on 'smart' appliances

 As sales of digital audiovisual gadgets have waned over recent years, many Japanese firms already make more money from traditional household appliances, mostly sold in Japan, than from consumer electronics sold globally.

-For instance, Panasonic lost 16.5 billion yenon its audio and TV unit in the six months to September 30, when its appliances pulled in 17.2 billion yen, about 12 percent of its total operating profit.
+For instance, Panasonic lost 16.5 billion yen ($160 million)on its audio and TV unit in the six months to September 30, when its appliances pulled in 17.2 billion yen, about 12 percent of its total operating profit.

 But the basic cost of the smart appliances and the hubs that service them remain beyond basic consumers' budgets and exceeds the likely medium-term energy savings.
 At this stage in their development, the devices will only cut electricity bills by around 10 percent, according to Toshiba and Panasonic.